sofiz/sofizpay-sdk-php/README.md

 # SofizPay PHP SDK

-A comprehensive PHP SDK for SofizPay's DZD token operations on the Stellar blockchain.
+A comprehensive PHP SDK for SofizPay's DZD token operations.
 This SDK provides seamless integration for DZD token operations, built on a reliable foundation with a simple yet powerful interface for managing DZD transactions, account balances, and payment history.

 ## 🚀 Features